MicrosoftDocs/windows-dev-docs/windows-apps-src/debug-test-perf/device-portal.md

 IoT | Yes, in Dev Mode | 8080 | Enable via regkey | N/A | [Device Portal for IoT](/windows/iot-core/manage-your-device/DevicePortal) |
 Phone | Enable inside Dev Mode | 80| 443 | http://127.0.0.1:10080 | [Device Portal for Mobile](device-portal-mobile.md) |

 \* This is not always the case, as Device Portal on desktop claims ports in the ephemeral range (>50,000) to prevent collisions with existing port claims on the device.
-To learn more, see the [Port Settings](device-portal-desktop.md#registry-based-configuration-for-device-portal) section for desktop.
+To learn more, see the [Registry-based configuration](device-portal-desktop.md#registry-based-configuration) section in [Windows Device Portal for Desktop](device-portal-desktop.md).

 ## Features